 We believe that gathering and providing up-to-date data and information about disparities faced by individuals with mental health problems is a tool for change.

 One in five American adults — a staggering 43.8 million people — experiences mental illness each year, and yet stigma and secrecy continue to surround discussions of mental health, often preventing people from seeking help when they need it.
 Enter Anxy, a magazine that focuses on mental health through the lenses of design, art, and writing.
-Currently being funded through a Kickstarter campaign, Anxyaims to promote open discussions about the Read More
+Currently being funded through a Kickstarter campaign, Anxyaims to promote open discussions about the mental and emotional challenges that people face every day and smash the stigmas that accompany mental disorders.more » Read More

 Name your fear.
 A sense of dread strikes you at the thought of having to hop onto a crowded train.
 You squirm as the doctor approaches you with a needle.
 You tremble and tuck your head between your legs as the plane warms up its engine.
 You freeze as your secret crush walks past you.
 The fear feels raw, instinctive, and no amount of clever argument can liberate you from its clutches, or so you think.